douglasgreen/pagemaker/dev/doc/object-oriented.md

 A class should be designed in a way that makes it easy to instantiate and use.
 This includes providing clear documentation, intuitive constructors, and default values where necessary.
 An easy-to-setup class reduces the learning curve for developers and promotes its adoption in various projects.

-## Interfaces vs. abstact classes

-Interfaces let the user define their own data as well as their own functionality.
-So interfaces are more extensible than abstract classes.

-Interfaces should not define constructors because those also define implementation specific data details.

-Abstract classes are used instead of concrete classes when the implementation is by definition general and incomplete.
-When a complete definition can be given, it is preferred to use a concrete class directly.

-An example of an abstract class is the Widget class, because it sets up a widget typical data without defining any behavior.

-An example of concrete class is the email sender class, because it's always possible to send email due to Its predefined behavior.

-Optional values of function arguments are left out of the interface definitions.

-## Interface docs

-Document argument and return types on the interface so they are implemented consistently in implementations.
-This should also include where they're an exception is expected to be thrown.

-The proper way to express that an implementation does exactly like the interface is to omit the docblock.
-Don't use inherentDoc to mean that it should inherit the docblock of the interface because it's actually just to insert the long description not the entire dock block.

-Leave any optional arguments off of an interface declaration.

-## Interface implementation

-The implementation of an interface should not expose any more public methods than are defined in the interface.
-If a caller depends on optional public methods, then the interface is not compatible.
-The constructor is an exception because it is called at the time the class is instantiated not when it is passed around and used.

-The interface can be aliases to use both at once:

-use PageMaker\Contract\Registry as RegistryInterface;

 ## Class names

 Don't add noise words like Manager or Handler at the end of class names.
 All classes manage and handle data.
 It's part of the definition of class.